 - Creation of a Revolving Loan Fund for commercial businesses for facade enhancement including a wide array of improvements.
 This fund has $100,000 to loan for design improvements.
 Please contact Jennifer Simmons, Planning Director, to learn more.

-> - A Gazebo in Crist Park that will play host to the Downtown Sounds concert series.
+- A Gazebo in Crist Park that will play host to bands for events and a stage for gatherings.

-> - A splash pad in Crist Park.
+- A splash pad in Crist Park.

 - New banners in the downtown and along Colorado Boulevard to promote downtown and its events.